rail5/liesel/README.md

 Liesel is currently tested & verified to successfully build & run on:

  - GNU/Linux
- - MacOS*
+ - MacOS
- - OpenBSD**
+ - OpenBSD*
- - Windows***
+ - Windows**

-*Run 'make macos'

-**On OpenBSD, 'gmake' (GNU make) must be used rather than the default 'make'.
+*On OpenBSD, 'gmake' (GNU make) must be used rather than the default 'make'.
 Run 'gmake openbsd'

-***The Windows binaries must be compiled from GNU/Linux.
+**The Windows binaries must be compiled from GNU/Linux.
 Binaries for all other systems can be compiled from those systems themselves.
 See [autobuild](https://github.com/rail5/autobuild) for a script to automate the build process for GNU/Linux and Windows binaries

 ## Some small notes